RedisAI/vecsim-demo/README.md

 tar -xzf  abo-images-small.tar -C data/
 ```

 Using a similar approach, you can generate vector representation of product image data!

 This time, you will be using a pre-trained Vision models from torchvision wrapped by the Img2Vec python library

-Here's a Notebook with step-by-step instructions
+Open the notebook with step-by-step instructions

 ```
 jupyter lab VisualSearch1k.ipynb
 ```

 # About the Amazon Product data
 The dataset used in this demo was derived from the ["Amazon Berkeley Objects Dataset"](https://amazon-berkeley-objects.s3.amazonaws.com/index.html)